vividos/RemotePhotoTool/LuaScripting.md

 - asString: The value of the property, as displayable text.
 - value: The value of the property; type depends on property.
 - isReadOnly: Determines if the value can currently be set.
+- validValues: Lists the values that the property may have.

 The 'value' value can be of one of the following Lua types, depending on what the camera returns for the value: string, number, boolean, nil.

+The 'validValues' value is an array describing all values currently possible for this image property.
+It may be nil, meaning that there are no valid values that can be set, so check before accessing the value.
+The validValues table has the following format:

+    validValues = {
+      length = 10;
+      [1] = { value = 32.0, asString = "f/2.8" };
+      [2] = { value = 35.0, asString = "f/3.2" };
+      ...
+      [10] = { value = 56.0, asString = "f/8.0" };
+    }

+Note that the valid values can change, e.g. when the shooting mode has changed, or e.g. the zoom is changed on the lens, modifying available aperture values.
+All changes in valid values are notified by sending a property changed event; see addPropertyEventHandler() function and the propEventPropertyDescChanged constant.

 There are no functions that can be called.